POLICIES AND PROCEDURES

 3.2.6 - MEDIA AND MEDIA INQUIRIES

 Market Partners must not attempt to respond to media inquiries regarding MONAT, its products or their independent MONAT business.
-All inquiries by any type of media must be immediately referred to the MONAT Head Office.
+All inquiries by any type of media must be immediately referred to the MONAT Market Partner Support Department.
 This policy is designed to assure that accurate and consistent information is provided to the public as well as a proper public image.

 3.2.7. - TELEVISION AND RADIO ADVERTISING